AliyunContainerService/pouch/docs/contributions/code_styles.md

 ### RULE011 - Welcome to your addition

-If you think much more practical code styles should be introduced in Pouch.
+If you think much more practical code styles should be introduced in PouchContainer.
 Please submit a pull request to make this better.